techsd/ISP4520-Zephyr-Examples/UPDATE.md

 2. Create `EXAMPLE.md` with practical examples and scenarios.
 3. Create `DIAGRAM.md` with visual diagrams of architecture, sequence, and deployment.
 4. Create `ARCHITECTURE.md` with a deep analysis of the project structure, description of files, components, dependencies, and configurations.
+5. Create `SETUP.md` with instructions for setting up the environment for the project 'ISP4520-Zephyr-Examples', including initializing the workspace, modifying keys, building the application, and flashing the device.